graceful-potato/ruby-better-highlighting/README.md

 },
 ```

-## How To Highlight Ruby Code Blocks differently
+### How To Highlight Ruby Code Blocks Differently In Your Current Theme

 1. Open the Command Palette (Ctrl+Shift+P or Cmd+Shift+P on macOS).
 2. Type Preferences: Open Settings (JSON) and select it.